 Report writing: Competitors will use the Internet and other secondary sources to research, design and write a report on the 'Save our shores through STEM' project, helping clean up plastic from remote mud banks and waterlines through innovative and creative specifications.
-Teams must submit their reports via email by 31st March 2020.
+Submissions must be emailed by 1st June 2020 5pm (UTC).

 15th Jan 2020 - BIEA STEM Conference (Announcing the topic of the 2020 competition)

 1st June 2020 - Submission deadline of report, design drawings and video presentation